BIOINF-3010-7150

 vg map is a general-purpose read mapper.

 vg mpmap does “multi-path” mapping, to allow describing local alignment uncertainty.
 This is very useful for transcriptomics.
+Why might that be?

 We will be using vg map.